Man gets prison for 2018 armed Hoover Dam bridge barricade

 Mohave County Superior Court Judge Derek Carlisle also sentenced Wright on Thursday to four years of probation after prison.
 He has already served about 2 1/2 years behind bars.

+Wright’s attorney, Michael Denea, called the plea deal a fair resolution to a difficult case and noted that Wright could have faced life in prison under Arizona law.

-Wright entered a plea deal in February, avoiding trial and a possible life sentence.
+Wright entered his plea in February.
 A different judge in June rejected the agreement, calling a sentence of less than 10 years too lenient.

 Wright blocked traffic for about 90 minutes in June 2018 on U.S. 93, the main highway between Las Vegas and Phoenix, by parking his vehicle near the midpoint of the Mike O’Callaghan-Pat Tillman Memorial Bridge, displaying weapons and holding a sign that read “release the OIG report.”